 Whatever source of motivation you may have.
 The Korean language is helpful for your academic, personal, and professional life.

-If you are studying Korean and want to know your exact level, you can take TOPIK, the most popular Korean test worldwide.
+If you are studying Korean and want to determine your exact level, you can take TOPIK, the most widely used Korean test worldwide.

 It serves various purposes and certifies Korean ability for foreigners whose native tongue is not Korean.